Bedrock-OSS/bedrock-wiki-legacy/scripting/game-tests.md

 ▸ **pullLever**(`position`: [*BlockPos*](#interfacesblockpos)): *void*

-Pulls a lever at the specified coordinates if there is one there
+Pulls a lever at the given coordinates if there is one there

 ##### Parameters: